In our design practice we rely heavily on three tools, serving these functions:

-The concept of zones is used to place elements on your property relative to frequency of use.
-Very simply, the more you use it, the closer it goes to your centre of energy.
-The less it is used the further away it goes.
+We use zones to place elements on your property based on their frequency of use.
+Very simply, the more you use an element, the closer it should be to your centre of energy (usually your house).
+The less it is used, the further away it goes.

-The majority of properties that we see place most of their elements in random locations only to find themselves walking literally thousands of kilometers per year to manage simple systems like gardens, compost, chickens and orchards.
+Most landowners tend to place elements in random locations, only to find themselves walking literally thousands of kilometers per year going to and from their gardens, compost, chickens and orchards.

 Would you ever design a kitchen with a sink in one room, a fridge in the garage and the stove in the basement?